FredRISC/RISCV-MMU-TLB-PTW-VIPT-CACHE/README.md

 ## To-Do / Future Expansion
 * Create a Verilator C++ Testbench to mock CPU LSQ stimulus and randomized L2 memory delays.
-* **True VIPT Pipelining:** Replace the flip-flop based Cache Array with synchronous SRAM macros, pipelining the SRAM index read to execute in parallel with the TLB lookup to optimize the critical path.
+* **VIPT Pipelining Optimization:** Replace the flip-flop based Cache Array with synchronous SRAM macros, pipelining the SRAM index read to execute in parallel with the TLB lookup to optimize the critical path.
 * **Standardized Interconnects:** Migrate the L2 Memory / Bus interface to utilize standard **AMBA AXI4** or **TileLink** valid/ready handshaking protocols, including a bus arbiter to multiplex PTW memory walks and L1 Cache evictions.